Code-the-Dream-School/node-essentials/assignments/assignment2-events-http.md

 You don't want all your Express code in `app.js`.
 That would be a mess.
 There are standard ways to organize it.
 The error handler is middleware.
-So, create a middleware folder inside your assignment2 folder.
+So, create a middleware folder inside node-homework.
 Within it, create a file called `error-handler.js`.
 Do an `npm install` of `http-status-codes`.
 You use the values in this component instead of numbers like `500`.
 Put this code in `error-handler.js`

 ```js